 In my profession as a behavior specialist, I am well aware of how power struggles work with strong-willed children.
 Yet sometimes I still don’t come to my senses until already in the middle of a stand-off with my four-year-old.

 Think about this for a second – children are always being told what to do by an adult.
 Almost every part of their little lives is being dictated by the adults in their lives.
-The strong-willed child is likely to be more resistant to being bossed around and more insistent on gaining control of their lives.
+The strong-willed children are likely to be more resistant to being bossed around and more insistent on gaining control of their lives.
 Their persistence can translate into power struggles when the normal rush of life makes us feel like we don’t have time to allow them to make their own decisions.

-To avoid power struggles, it’s important that we offer choices to our strong-willed child.
+To avoid power struggles, it’s important that we offer choices to our strong-willed children.
 While the choices we offer may still be within our power, giving options allows children to feel they have some control.
 It’s human nature to crave control.
 Our little humans are no different!

 While we want to give children a sense of control over their own lives, there are also certain things that simply have to be followed – for safety purposes or because this is the real world and we don’t always have the time to wait for a child to get dressed.